Seifalla/Multi-Cycle-Implementation-of-a-Stack-Machine-Processor/README.md

 # Multi-Cycle-Implementation-of-a-Stack-Machine-Processor

-Abstract—This project required students to create a multicycle processor the implement the Stacking In Kentucky (SIK) Instruction Set they were provided.
+Abstract—This project required students to create a multicycle processor that implements the Stacking In Kentucky (SIK) Instruction Set.
 SIK is logically complete, but lacks any floating point operations and, as a stack machine, has some efficiency drawbacks.
 I.INTRODUCTION
 The slowest, but most fundamental processor to design is a multicycle machine.